 Where to Stay

 Just minutes away from bustling Key West via ferry, Sunset Key Cottages isn’t your typical Florida resort.
-Instead of rooms all crammed together in a row, it’s spread out across the island in a collection of spacious beach houses ranging from one to four bedrooms.
+Instead of rooms all crammed together in a row, it’s spread out across the island in a collection of spacious beach cottages ranging from one to four bedrooms.
 Each cottage features a full kitchen, living room, and bougainvillea-draped porch complete with rocking chairs for maximum relaxation.
 Larger groups can book multiple four-bedroom cottages all located within easy walking of one another and featuring their own private plunge pool and beach area.

 Spa on the Sand

 The resort runs its own deep-sea fishing charters right from Sunset Key’s dock, so experienced anglers or those looking to learn can set out for a day beside a guide to track (depending on the time of year) tarpon, sailfish, kingfish, or cobia.
 After, the chef at the resort’s on-site restaurant, Latitudes, can prepare your catch and serve it to your group for a truly special dining experience.
+However, there’s no need to fret if you don’t manage to hook anything.
+Because Latitudes offers plenty of other creative seafood options in its airy atmosphere served with a side of ocean views, like seared grouper in a beet-citrus sauce, rosemary cobia with black olive romesco, and sweet Key West pink shrimp served up in a carbonara.

 Every birthday celebration needs a cake.
 And since you’re in the Keys, why not try a Florida specialty made by the experts?
 Kermit’s Key Lime Shoppe, a small lime-green bakery and shop on Elizabeth Street, has been lauded by everyone from Paula Deen to NatGeo as the place for key lime pie.
 Owner Kermit Carpenter has been making all things key lime – and we mean all things: spiced peanuts, fudge, marinades, you name it – for almost 25 years.
 After grabbing your cake, er, pie, check out the koi pond on their rainforest patio.